 This major provides a broad-based degree for students interested in a health-related career in any number of settings within the health services arena.
 Foundation courses from the sciences, humanities, and social sciences are combined with courses from departments in the College of Health Sciences.
 Students in the Health Studies major can select a concentration area or an existing University minor outside the college in order to meet individual personal and career objectives and interests.

 DEGREE: BACHELOR OF SCIENCE MAJOR: HEALTH STUDIES

+UNIVERSITY REQUIREMENTS ENGL 110 Crit

-ENGL 110 Critical Reading and Writing (minimum grade C-) First Year Exp erience (see p.
-64)
+Critical Reading and (minimum grade C-)